sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 Using JavaScript, your JavaScript engine would go through the phases of parsing, baseline compilation, optimizing compiler, re-optimizing and bail out, execute and garbage collection to run an application.
-WebAssembly affects each of these stages to be more performant.
+WebAssembly affects each of these stages to be more performant, and even completely obviating the need of some.

 To begin with, WebAssembly is more compact than JavaScript source code, making it faster to fetch from the server.
 Then WebAssembly doesn't need